First Opium War: Revisionist views

 Professor Glenn Melancon, for example, argues that the issue in going to war was not opium but Britain's need to uphold its reputation, its honour and its commitment to global free trade.
 China was pressing Britain just when the British faced serious pressures in the Near East, on the Indian frontier and in Latin America.
 In the end, says Melancon, the government's need to maintain its honour in Britain and prestige abroad forced the decision to go to war.
 Former American president John Quincy Adams commented that opium was "a mere incident to the dispute ... the cause of the war is the kowtow—the arrogant and insupportable pretensions of China that she will hold commercial intercourse with the rest of mankind not upon terms of equal reciprocity, but upon the insulting and degrading forms of the relations between lord and vassal."

 Ray Huang, in China: A Macro History, provides a broader context for understanding the Opium War.
 He argues that the causes of the conflict cannot be solely reduced to economic factors or immediate diplomatic tensions.
 Huang emphasizes the deep structural issues within the Qing dynasty, including economic strain, bureaucratic inefficiencies, and social unrest.
 These issues weakened the Qing state's ability to respond effectively to both internal and external pressures.
-The mounting frustrations of Chinese officials and the social dislocations they faced played a significant role in pushing the government towards harsher policies against the opium trade[4].
+The mounting frustrations of Chinese officials and the social dislocations they faced played a significant role in pushing the government towards harsher policies against the opium trade.

 The Australian historian Harry G. Gelber argues that opium played a role similar to the tea dumped into the harbour in the Boston Tea Party of 1773 leading to the American Revolutionary War.
 Gelber argues instead:

 The British went to war because of Chinese military threats to defenceless British civilians, including women and children; because China refused to negotiate on terms of diplomatic equality and because China refused to open more ports than Guangzhou to trade, not just with Britain but with everybody.
 The belief about British "guilt" came later, as part of China's long catalogue of alleged Western "exploitation and aggression".

-Western women were actually not legally permitted to enter Guangzhou although they were permitted to live in Macau.

 The Qing government hampered foreign trade and through the Canton System concentrated trade in Guangzhou.
 That being said, the policy of concentrating trade to a single port was also used in Western countries such as Spain and Portugal.
 Western merchants could also trade freely and legally with Chinese merchants in Xiamen and Macao or when the trade was conducted through ports outside China such as Manila and Batavia.
 Furthermore, Macao was restricted to Portuguese traders, and Xiamen the Spanish, who rarely made use of this privilege.